Screen Shot 2019-07-01 at 10.57.13.png

 teamplayground cards.png

-Emotional progress was far and beyond what we dared to imagine as kids talked about loving learning, and said they were learning to appreciate, understand and love those they had judged as outsiders.
-Classrooms are transformed into effective, self-organising environments where learning was fun, and cooperative discovery replaced unhealthy, socially driven rivalry, and bullying and social mobbing soon became a thing of the past.
+Classrooms are transformed into effective, self-organizing environments where learning becomes fun, and cooperative discovery replaces unhealthy, socially driven rivalry.
+Bullying and social mobbing soon become things of the past.
 Unity in diversity is something magical to behold, especially when the learning endures!

-Note: time and again our experience makes it clear that while the ‘game’ looks easy, it fails when the teachers do not personally understand the dynamic principles at play, rules that make the ‘game’ workable.
+Note: Time and again our experience makes it clear that while the 'game' looks easy, it fails when teachers do not personally understand the dynamic principles at play—rules that make the 'game' workable.